BookStackApp/website/content/blog/2023/bookstack-release-v23-08.md

 **Upgrade Notices**

-- **Security - Webhooks** - In scenarios where admins users are not trusted, webhooks could potentially be used maliciously.
+- **Security - Webhooks** - In scenarios where admin users are not trusted, webhooks could potentially be used maliciously.
 This update adds a control for such functionality.
 Please read [our documentation for the new `ALLOWED_SSR_HOSTS` option](/docs/admin/security/#server-side-request-allow-list) if this may be a concern for your instance.

 Note that [v23.06.1](/docs/admin/updates/#updating-to-v23061-or-higher) and [v23.06.2](/docs/admin/updates/#updating-to-v23062-or-higher) also had version specific upgrade notices that should be considered if not already read and/or upgraded to those.